tml3nr/RuneOS-1/README.md

 - Power on / connect RPi power

 **Connect PC to RPi**
+- Wait for login prompt (no connected display - wait 30 seconds)
 ```sh
 # get RPi IP address and verify - skip to ### connect ### if already known the IP
 routerip=$( ip route get 1 | cut -d' ' -f3 )